termux/termux-x11/README.md

 export TERMUX_X11_XSTARTUP="xfce4-session"
 termux-x11 :1
 ```
-In this case you can same TERMUX_X11_XSTARTUP somewhere in `.bashrc` or other script and not type it every time you invoke termux-x11.
+In this case you can save TERMUX_X11_XSTARTUP somewhere in `.bashrc` or other script and not type it every time you invoke termux-x11.

 If you're done using Termux:X11 just simply exit it through it's notification drawer by expanding the Termux:X11 notification then "Exit"